mgargard/mgargard-researchers/Readme.md

 ## Class attribute values

 1. `menu` Applied to a ul element.
 List of the top menu items.
+Inlcudes style for UL and LI elements in the list.

 1. `main` Applied to a div element.
 Main content on a page, beneath the menu.
 Could be a list of publications or researchers, or an individual researcher or publication information.

-1. `researcher` Applied to a div tag.
-Representation for a researcher. content div on a page

-1. `control` Applied to a div tag.
-Contains a form and its elements, used to add or edit researcher or publication data.

-1. `control` Applied to a div tag.
-Contains a form and its elements.

 1. `respic` Applied to a div tag.
 Contains the photo of a researcher when viewing a researcher representation.

 1. `resinfo` Applied to a div tag.
 Contains the information for a researcher when viewing a researcher representation.

+1. `leftdiv` Applied to a div tag.
+Left div in a publication representation.
+Contians the researcher, journal and publication date.

+1. `abstract` Applied to a div tag.
+Contains the abstract for a publication.

+1. `control` Applied to a div tag.
+Contains a form and its elements.
+Used on multiple pages with form to add, update or get a resource.

 ## Name attribute values